CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Prepare-NetQ-Cloud.md

 sudo systemctl stop motd-news.{service,timer}
 ```

 4. Run the Installer Program on the appliance for the interface you defined above (eth0 or eth1 for example).
-This example uses the eth0 interface..
+This example uses the eth0 interface.

     ```
     cumulus@<hostname>:~$ netq bootstrap master interface eth0 tarball /mnt/installables/netq-bootstrap-2.4.0.tgz